-Director of Procurement is part of Logistics and is responsible for:
+Director of Procurement as part of Logistics is responsible for:

-- Ensuring required logistical support is available in the REOC, Departmental Operations Centres, Reception Centres, and any Call Centres, including:
+- Ensuring required logistical support is available in the REOC, Departmental Operations Centres, Reception Centres, and any Call Centres, including: - o Meals - Accommodations - Assist in purchases under Clause 9 of By-law 2017-30 to provide for the procurement of goods and services

-- Meals

-- Accommodations

-- Assist in purchases under Clause 9 of By-law 2017-30 to provide for the procurement of goods and services.

-- Printing requirements

-Director of Information Technology Services is part of Logistics and is responsible for:
+Director of Information Technology Services as part of Logistics is responsible for:

-- The provision of all Information Technology (IT) services to REOC. - Supervise the set-up and take down of the telephone and IT system in the primary or alternate REOC. - Ensure that an IT technician is available on a 24 hour 7 day basis to the REOC. - Ensure the physical set-up the Emergency Public Information Centre, as directed by the REOC Director. - Ensure that telephone support is available on a 24/7 basis to support the REOC and any Emergency Public Information Centre that is established.
+- The provision of all Information Technology (IT) services to REOC. - Supervise the set-up and take down of the telephone and IT system in the primary or alternate REOC. - Ensure that an IT technician is available on a 24-hour 7-day basis to the REOC. - Ensure the physical set-up the Emergency Public Information Centre, as directed by the REOC Director. - Ensure that telephone support is available on a 24/7 basis to support the REOC and any Emergency Public Information Centre that is established.